 Attributes Notes License status Where this license was (at snapshot time) in the license life-cycle: whether Purchased, Received, In stock, Active, or Retired.
 Tip: Do not confuse this value with Compliance status.
 Related management view: For each license, there is a Status drop-down list available in the Identification tab of the license properties.
-The Status column is widely available in license listings, such as License Compliance > All Licenses (although sometimes you must add it to the listing from the column chooser).
-Database reference: Status values are preserved in the LicenseStatus static table.
-Individual license records link to this using the LicenseStatusID property.
-Data warehouse reference: LicenseStatus column in the SoftwareLicenseData table.
+The Status column is widely available in license listings, such as the All Licenses page (Licenses > License Management > All Licenses) (although sometimes you must add it to the listing from the column chooser).
 License type supports second use right A Boolean that indicates whether the current license type is capable of supporting the right of second use.
 Related management view: For individual licenses, the Use rights & rules tab includes a section on Right of second use when this value is true, and otherwise omits the section entirely.
 There is no equivalent available in management views.
-Database reference: No equivalent value stored in the compliance database (the value is calculated on the fly as the snapshot is saved to the data warehouse database (suggested name: FNMSDataWarehouse).
-Data warehouse reference: UseInSecondUseRights column in the SoftwareLicenseData table.
 License version The version of this license.
 Note that this version number applies strictly to the license, and so may have been used in custom ways in your enterprise; but a common convention is to make the license version reflect the version of the application initially licensed here (although these versions may change through upgrade and downgrade rights).
 Another convention is to allow automatic updating to reflect the latest application version linked to the license.
 Related management view: For each license, the Version is displayed (end editable) in the Identification tab of the license properties.
-The Version is widely available in license listings, such as License Compliance > All Licenses (although sometimes you must add it to the listing from the column chooser).
-Database reference: Saved in the SoftwareLicense table, in the Version column.
-Data warehouse reference: LicenseVersion column in the SoftwareLicenseData table.

-Attributes Notes Subject to true-up A Boolean that indicates whether this is a true up license.
+The Version is widely available in license listings, such as the All Licenses page (Licenses > License Management > All Licenses) (although sometimes you must add it to the listing from the column chooser).
+Subject to true-up A Boolean that indicates whether this is a true up license.
 A true up license will not be displayed as At risk , with any over-consumption in a period being adjusted through the regular (usually annual) true up process.
 Related management view: For each license, there is a Subject to true up check box available in the Identification tab of the license properties.
-The Subject to true up column is widely available in license listings, such as License Compliance > All Licenses (although sometimes you must add it to the listing from the column chooser).
-Database reference: Saved in the SoftwareLicense table, in the TrueUp column.
-Data warehouse reference: IsTrueUp column in the SoftwareLicenseData table.
+The Subject to true up column is widely available in license listings, such as the All Licenses page (Licenses > License Management > All Licenses) (although sometimes you must add it to the listing from the column chooser).